SlimeVR/SlimeVR-Docs-Site/common-issues.md

 1. Click the **Add** button to add the file to your firewall settings.
 1. Finally, make sure both public and private check boxes are selected in the **Allowed apps** window before clicking **OK** to save the changes.

-## The trackers are connected to the SlimeVR server but aren't showing up
+## The trackers are connected to the SlimeVR server but aren't showing up {#the-trackers-are-connected-to-the-slimevr-server-but-arent-showing-up}

 This is usually the result of an issue with the IMU.
 Plug in your Wemos D1 Mini and check through the serial console under settings in the SlimeVR server.
 You may see an error like one of the following:
 ```c